-Large companies sometimes set up other committees, for example the Chairman's committee. the corporate governance risk committee. committee. the the compliance committee (which ensures the company's compliance with the laws. regulations and statutory requirements), or the sustainability committee in charge of the environmental company's and social strategy.
+Large companies sometimes set up other committees, for example the Chairman's corporate governance committee. the risk committee. committee. the compliance committee (which ensures the company's compliance with the laws. regulations and statutory requirements), or the sustainability committee in charge of the environmental company's and strategy.
 The corporate governance committee is generally responsible for evaluating the size, organisation and operation of the board and its committees for ensuring that the board maintains good quality engagement with the shareholders and that the company abides by the law and all relevant regulations.

-Each committee should consist of at least three but not more than five members, in order not to become unwieldy.
+Fach committee should consist of at least three but not more than five members, in order not to become unwieldy.
 The list of members and the name of the chairman of each committee should be made public.
-The most efficient way of doing this is to post the information on the company's website, which should be regularly updated.
+The most efficient way of doing this is to post the information on the company's website. which should be regularly updated.

-Matters relating to audit as well as the nomination and remuneration of directors and other senior executives require independent judgment that is free of conflicts of interest.
-They should therefore be entrusted to board committees comprising only non-executive and mostly independent members.
+Matters relating to audit as well as the nomination and remuneration of directors senior executives and other require independent judgment that is free of conflicts of interest.
+They should therefore entrusted to board committees he comprising only non-executive and mostly independent members.